 Like many of its urban peers, the District's enrollment has been declining for more than two decades.
-While earlier, the District's enrollment decline was attributed to the surge in charter schools, we learned from a comprehensive study conducted by a demographer last year that this was not the primary cause.
-We learned that the two primary factors responsible for declining enrollment in the District are declining birth rates and increased housing costs in the urban core.
+The District's enrollment was attributed to two primary factors responsible for declining enrollment in the District: declining birth rates and increased housing costs in the urban core.
 The Pandemic also had a negative effect on student enrollment throughout the country which exacerbated this trend.

-In the 2022-2023 school year, the District's enrollment at TEA snapshot day in October 2023 was 44,743 students, reflecting a decline of 542 students from the 2022-2023 student count.
+In the 2023-2024 school year, the District's enrollment at TEA snapshot day in October 2024 was 44,635 students, reflecting a decrease of 577 students from the 2022-2023 student count.
 The District continues to market to students outside of its geographical boundaries to come and experience the numerous specialized programs and has been successful in this effort.
 Today, the District has more "out of district" students enrolled than any other school district in the county.
-Despite this, our demographer projects that due to the low birth rates and expensive urban housing, that our student enrollment will continue a downward trajectory over the coming decades.
+Despite this, due to the low birth rates and lack of affordable housing for families with school aged children, our student enrollment will see a downward trajectory over the coming decades.